Governor’s Broadband Development Council

-Marty Lucke of Floydada is County Judge for Floyd County, which entails administration and finance leadership for the county, as well as judicial duties for some misdemeanors, small claims cases, civil cases, probate cases, and more.
-He is president of the South Plains Rural Transit Board and vice chairman of the South Plains Rural Planning Organization.
+Marty Lucke of Floydada is County Judge for Floyd County, which entails administration and finance leadership for the county, as well as judicial duties for certain misdemeanors, small claims cases, civil cases, probate cases, and more.
+He is President of the South Plains Rural Transit Board and Chairman of the South Plains Rural Planning Organization.
 He is also a member of the Floyd County Veterans Memorial Board and a senior steward for the Floydada Masonic Lodge #712.
+Governor Abbott first appointed him to the Governor’s Broadband Development Council in January 2020, and he was appointed chair of the council in 2022.
 Lucke received a Bachelor of Science in Geology from Abilene Christian University.

 Frank Moreno of Crystal City is Mayor of his community of more than 7,000 residents, where he has worked to restore financial accountability, save his city from bankruptcy, and build residents’ trust following a major corruption scandal from the administration that preceded his.
 He served for 30 years in the United States Army before receiving an honorable discharge and retiring as a Sergeant Major.
 He is former president of the Crystal City Lions Club and the Crystal City Festival Association and a member of American Legion.